 Your Safety and Comfort are Our #1 Goals

 At Carson & Carson, DDS we understand that having a tooth pulled can be a nerve-racking, uncomfortable, and sometimes painful experience, but our attentive dentists are well trained in making the experience as quick and as smooth as possible.
 We have over 45 years of experience delivering a pain free tooth extraction experience to the Ventura County area.
 Our team has successfully performed thousands of tooth extractions with most patients having little to no scarring and no discomfort after the procedure.
-Visit our wisdom tooth page for more information about wisdom tooth removal services and pricing.
+Visit our wisdom tooth page for more information about wisdom tooth removal.

-Not all permanent teeth last forever.
-Many typical dental issues require tooth extraction as part of the treatment process.
-These issues include:
+There can be many reasons for needing a tooth extraction.
+Many common dental issues require tooth extraction as part of the treatment process.
+Some of these issues include:

 - Severe Tooth Decay: Tooth decay, to the point beyond saving, is still the most common reason for a tooth extraction with almost 70% of extractions being done for this reason.

 - Crowding: Sometimes teeth grow in too large for the available space in the oral cavity, and extracting teeth can help create more room for the remaining teeth to grow and align properly.
 For individuals straightening their teeth with braces, an extraction is sometimes required to create the space necessary to allow teeth to straighten.
 Crowding is a common issue for wisdom teeth, and when this issue is left untreated, it can lead to severe pain, formation of cysts in the gums, infections, headaches, crooked teeth, and the loss of surrounding teeth.